 Free Breakfast Club

-Ashbrow School are pleased to be able to offer all pupils a free breakfast at our Early Kick Off Breakfast Club sponsored by the Huddersfield Town Foundation.
-Breakfast is served from 8.10 a.m. in the KS1 Dining Room.
-Parents are asked to leave their child in the care of Breakfast Club staff, who will ensure that they get to class on time.
+Ashbrow School usually offer all pupils a free breakfast at our Early Kick Off Breakfast Club sponsored by the Huddersfield Town Foundation.

 Please note that we require two weeks' notice if your child would like to change from school meals to packed lunches, or vice-versa.
 Please notify the office staff if your child would like to change meal type, so that a start date can be agreed.